Team Bios

 Domenico Tabasso – Senior Economist

-Domenico has worked with the Policy Evaluation Unit of the International Labour Organization (ILO) Research Department, where he analyzed the effects of labor market policies in emerging and developing countries.
+Before joining the JDC, Domenico worked with the Policy Evaluation Unit of the International Labour Organization (ILO) Research Department, where he analyzed the effects of labor market policies in emerging and developing countries.
 He has also contributed to the work of the ILO within the IFC-ILO-UNHCR-UNICEF-WB and Government of Netherlands partnership on Inclusive Jobs and Education for Forcibly Displaced Persons.
 Domenico has held academic positions at the universities of Essex, Geneva, and Melbourne, publishing several policy reports and academic articles.
 He holds a B.Sc in Economics from Bocconi University, and an M.Sc and a Ph.D in Economics from the University of Essex.

 Paddy Brock – Senior Data Scientist